• Home

 * TBC = "To be confirmed"

-A bit of a traveller, Poppy was originally from the UK and arrived to Christchurch from the North Island.
+• A bit of a traveller, Poppy was originally from the UK and arrived in Christchurch from the North Island in May 2025.

 Health:

-Poppy had her initial vet visit and assessment on 18 June 2025, her vaccines were updated and microchip verified.
-The vet noted:
+• Poppy had her initial vet visit and assessment on 18 June 2025 with our vet clinic.
+During this visit, her vaccines were updated and microchip verified.
+Poppy does not require a dental as yet, but scheduled for her next dental check within 6-12months.

 How do the dogs receive the care needed to ready them for adoption?